 Andrew Greg, National Inventory Research Project, University of Glasgow

-You can read more in the Art UK glossary.
+You can read more in the Art UK list of art terms.